Devarshbajaj123/GROUPEVALUATION/README.md

 Efficiency: Filters streamline the search process, saving users time and effort in locating desired images.

-Enhanced Navigation: Filters enable users to navigate through a large collection of images more effectively by narrowing down options based on specific parameters. made by devarsh,dhruv,damanpreet team 18 we made equal contribution to this project. we want our project to get selected.
+Enhanced Navigation: Filters enable users to navigate through a large collection of images more effectively by narrowing down options based on specific parameters. made by Devarsh, Dhruv, Damanpreet Team 18
+We made equal contribution to this project.
+We want our project to get selected.